-To activate Map Tips, select the menu option $View \to Map\ Tips$ or click on the $\bigvee^{Map\ Tips}$ icon.
+To activate Map Tips, select the menu option $View \rightarrow Map$ Tips or click on the $\bigvee Map$ Tips icon.
 Map tip is a cross-session feature meaning that once activated, it stays on and apply to any set layer in any project, even in future QGIS sessions until it's toggled off.